martincostello/martincostello/README.md

 I've been working in software development since 2006.
 My experience is primarily with C# and ASP.NET and related technologies, as well Cloud infrastructure on Azure and AWS.
 I've also been a [Microsoft MVP in Developer Technologies](https://martincostello.com/mvp "My MVP profile") since 2019.

-Sometimes I blog about programming stuff on my blog at [blog.martincostello.com](https://blog.martincostello.com/ "My blog").
+Sometimes I blog about programming stuff [on my blog](https://blog.martincostello.com/ "My blog").

 ### Projects